ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/00-hashing.md

 only one or two records for each search, insert, or delete operation.
-This is better than the $O(\log n)$ cost required to do a binary search on a sorted array of $n$ records, or the $O(\log n)$ cost required to do an operation on a binary search tree.
+This is better than the $O(\log n)$ cost required to do a binary search on a sorted array of $n$ records, or the $O(\log n)$ cost required to do an operation on a self-balancing binary search tree.
 However, even though hashing is based on a very simple idea, it is surprisingly difficult to implement properly.
 Designers need to pay careful attention to all of the details involved with implementing a hash system.

-A hash system stores records in an array called a [hash table]{.term}, which we will call `HT`.
+A hash system stores records in an array called a [hash table]{.term}, which we will call `HT` below.
 Hashing works by performing a computation on a search key $k$ in a way that is intended to identify the position in `HT` that contains the record with key $k$.
 The function that does this calculation is called